Alva Noë: Philosophical work

 Noë is the author of the books Strange Tools (2015),Varieties of Presence (2012), Out of Our Heads (2009) and Action In Perception (MIT Press, 2004).
 He is the co-editor of Vision and Mind: Selected Readings in the Philosophy of Perception (MIT Press, 2002) and the author of Is the Visual World a Grand Illusion?
 (Imprint Academic, 2002).
 In Action In Perception, Noë puts forth the notion of the sensorimotor profile.
 Externalism about the mind and mental content is a pervasive theme in his work.

+Personal life

+Noë is the son of the architect, sculptor and restaurateur Hans Noë, the former proprietor of the Fanelli Cafe.
+His mother Judith Baldwin is a ceramicist.
+His brother Sasha is a sculptor and has taken over running the Fanelli Cafe.